stryker-mutator/stryker-mutator.github.io/blog/2022-05-04-announcing-stryker-6-expeditious-superior-mutations.md

 ## ⏩ Hot reload

+To test each mutant, StrykerJS will run your tests many times.
+Each mutant is tested in isolation, so it needs as many test runs as you have mutants that have test coverage.
+A way to save time here is to load your tests only once (using `import`/`require`) and then run them multiple times.
+We call this feature "hot reload", and it is generally the fastest way to implement mutation testing.
+It is only possible because Stryker uses mutant schemata.

-As you might know, StrykerJS uses mutation switching (sometimes called mutant schemata), meaning Stryker inserts all mutants into your source code yet only activates them one at a time.
+With mutant schemata (sometimes called mutation switching), Stryker inserts all mutants into your source code yet only activates them one at a time.

 It looks something like this: